 Federal law and guidance on this subject should be reviewed together with this section.

 - The New York State Human Rights Law (NYSHRL) is generally more expansive than its federal counterparts.
 See Discrimination Under New York State Human Rights Law.

-- The NYSHRL and NYCHRL make individuals liable for aiding and abetting discriminatory conduct.
-See Discrimination Under New York State Human Rights Law; Discrimination Under New York City Law.
+- The NYSHRL makes individuals liable for aiding and abetting discriminatory conduct.
+See Discrimination Under New York State Human Rights Law

-- The NYSHRL and NYCHRL permit an aggrieved employee to elect between instituting either an administrative or civil action.
+- The NYSHRL permits an aggrieved employee to elect between instituting either an administrative or civil action.
 See Procedural Timelines.

 - New York State has a strong equal pay law in place.
 See Equal Pay.

 - Localities including Albany County, Binghamton, New York City and Westchester County have local requirements pertaining to discrimination.
 See Local Requirements.